- Finding the right dog

 Pictures and bios of our adoptables can be accessed right here through the Ruff Patch website.
 Just click on the Adopt A Dog tab at the top of the page to browse through the dogs we have available.

-If you’d like to meet our dogs in person, you can join us at one of our adoption events at the Riverton PetSmart (13296 S. Kestrel Range Rd, Riverton, UT 84096) every Saturday from 1 pm – 4 pm.
+If you’d like to meet our dogs in person, you can join us at one of our adoption events at the Riverton PetSmart (13296 S. Kestrel Range Rd, Riverton, UT 84096) most Saturdays from 10am – 1pm.

 You are also welcome to schedule a private meet-and-greet with any of our rescue dogs after filling out an adoption application (see Forms).